-robistumbling asked: Hi.
+robistumbling said: Hi.
 What are/were you studying?
 Do think think that you will try to stay in the industry/discipline while not studying or look elsewhere?

 Hey, Rob!
 Thanks for stopping by! =) I have a MA in Sociology (International Migration).
 I will stay in the industry (as you put it) as far as I have the economic means (which it is the case for a month or so).
 Once I run out of my savings I will just look for a casual job to maintain me.
 Worst case scenario, I will end up doing something I don’t want to for the sake of the money and keep searching for what I love at the same time. ^^

 I read you’re doing a MA?
 What is your background?

 The Ph.D. results are over and my doctorate won’t be happening this year.
 Two years ago I had a breakdown in which I imagined myself not doing a Ph.D. (something I dreamt of in the past 5 years).
 For this reason, assuming that I will stop my student life (at least) for this year it is not such a hard thing to deal with.
 However, not knowing what I will end up doing in the next following months and looking for a job in the meantime it is the real challenge.